UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson09/activity.rst.txt

 the operational and sequencing details to be encapsulated, this is a good use case for context managers.

-Wondering about the consistent misspelling of the word lock?
-As an early design decision we have moved to avoid overloading the term, which in the context can be interpreted both as a verb and as a noun and thereby cause confusion.
-For any instances of the verb use its usual spelling: lock.
-For any instances of the noun use an alternative spelling: locke.
-We have adopted this convention throughout the exercise.

 Write a context manager class ``Locke`` to simulate the overall functioning of the system.
-When the locke is entered it stops the pumps, opens the doors, closes the doors, and restarts the pumps.
-Likewise when the locke is exited it runs through the same steps: it stops the pumps, opens the doors, closes the doors, and restarts the pumps.
+When the lock is entered it stops the pumps, opens the doors, closes the doors, and restarts the pumps.
+Likewise when the lock is exited it runs through the same steps: it stops the pumps, opens the doors, closes the doors, and restarts the pumps.
 Don’t worry for now that in the real world there are both upstream and downstream doors, and that they should never be opened at the same time; perhaps you’ll get to that later.
-During initialization the context manager class accepts the locke’s capacity in number of boats.
-If someone tries to move too many boats through the locke, anything over its established capacity, raise a suitable error.
+During initialization the context manager class accepts the lock’s capacity in number of boats.
+If someone tries to move too many boats through the lock, anything over its established capacity, raise a suitable error.
 Since this is a simulation you need do nothing more than print what is happening with the doors and pumps, like
 this: